Ricky Fataar

-Music career
+Career

 The Flames

 Fataar's first childhood band was the Flames, a band from his birthplace of Durban, South Africa.
 He joined the band at the age of nine.
 The band made several recordings as well as touring all over southern Africa and before long they became quite popular in South Africa.
 By the time he was twelve years old he had already won the honour of being voted as the "Best Rock Drummer in South Africa".

 In 1968, the band moved to London and began touring in the United Kingdom.
-On one of their tours, they were spotted by a founding member of The Beach Boys, Carl Wilson.
+On one of their tours, they were spotted by a founding member of the Beach Boys, Carl Wilson.
 He was impressed by their talent and offered to sign them to the Beach Boys new record label, Brother Records.
 The band moved to Los Angeles and they recorded and released their 1970 album The Flame with Carl Wilson producing the album.